swiss-seismological-service/scrtdd/README.md

 ![Relocation options](/data/multiEventStep2options.png?raw=true "Relocation options")

-Then it is time to set the cross correlation parameters, which require a more careful selection and it is covered in the next paragraph.
+Then it is time to set the cross-correlation parameters, which require a more careful selection and it is covered in the next paragraph.

 In the ```data``` folder of this project there are some hypoDD 2.1b configuration example files (the velocity model has to be changed to reflect your specific use case).